Wn18 Quineville le Bours Neuf le Havre

 MG Scharte.

-There are several close combat defence embrasures set into the wall where a machine gun could fire through.
+There are several close combat defence embrasures (MG Scharte) set into the wall where a machine gun could fire through.

 442P01 seems to be the type used.